We’re here for you – ready to offer the disaster relief you need. Learn More

 The topic was: “How fiber can reduce the op/ex costs of running a telecommunications network.”
 The panel of subject matter experts included the likes of Corning, OFS and TE Connectivity.
 We all shared personal examples where our firms have significantly helped customers lower their operating expenses.

-It wasn’t all anecdotal though.
+It wasn’t all anecdotal, though.
 For example, we referenced a study performed by Michael Render of Render-Vanderslice.
 Among the findings, it was reported the average revenue per unit (ARPU) goes up more than 30% after FTTH is operational — while the op/ex costs went down by more than 20%.

 The challenge, of course, is cash flow – namely, the up-front cost of funding a FTTH network.
 For starters, we recognize that fiber connectivity and management are not the same from vendor to vendor.
 Case in point: significant amounts of money are invested in enhancing the performance levels of the network by demanding more finely-tuned laser performance.
 Yet, the same amount of performance gain can be achieved by demanding patch cords that guarantee a 0.2dB loss per mated pair (rather than the standard industry accepted standard of 0.4dB).
 Clearfield’s FiberDeep Patch Cords provide that performance gain, with no added cost – freeing up much needed cash flow.